WebSP-Eval: Evaluating Web Agents on Website Security and Privacy Tasks: Experimental Results

 We assess each agent trajectory's success and failure using our automated judge~(\Cref{sec:judge_validation}) and answer the above questions predominantly quantitatively, measuring success rate~(percentage of successful instances) and failure rate for each model across the dataset variants.
 The failure count is a total of the explicit mistakes by the model~(as predicted by the judge) and the number of instances that hit time or iteration limit~(automatically resulting in a failure).
-We also present some representative agent trajectories showcasing specific failures.
+We also discuss representative failures qualitatively for each question.
+For RQ1-RQ3, we run a single trial per task instance for each model.
+For RQ4, we select a subset of both failed and succeeded task instances from the initial trial and run two additional trials, reporting the resulting $\passatk{k}$ and $\passexpk{k}$ scores~(see \Cref{sec:eval_setup_details} for definitions). $\passatk{k}$ measures if an agent solves a task at least once across `k' trials, whereas $\passexpk{k}$ calculates successful completion across all `k' trials.
+Due to the sensitivity of \taskname, $\passexpk{k}$ is the more critical of the two, as it captures agent's reliability.